rune-rs/rune/book/src/field_functions.md

 | [`Protocol::SHR_ASSIGN`] | `#[rune(shr_assign)]` | The `>>=` operation. |
 | [`Protocol::REM_ASSIGN`] | `#[rune(rem_assign)]` | The `%=` operation. |

-The manual way to register these functions is to use the new `Module::field_fn` function.
+The manual way to register these functions is to use the new `Module::field_function` function.
 This clearly showcases that there's no relationship between the field used and the function registered: